Ingan121/ModernActiveDesktop/docs/README.md

 * Arc-Dark
 * Blur
     * My own experimental customization of the Windows Classic theme with a blur effect
+* VGUI
+    * A color scheme based on the old Steam/Half-Life 1 VGUI look
 * Windows 1-3 schemes
 * Windows 11 high contrast schemes
 * Three schemes found in the JSPaint source files